weaviate/weaviate-javascript-client/README.md

+# No Longer Maintained

+This library, while functional, is no longer being maintained.

+It has been replaced by the [Weaviate TypeScript client](https://github.com/weaviate/typescript-client).
+Please direct all issues and PRs there.

 # Weaviate JavaScript client <img alt='Weaviate logo' src='https://raw.githubusercontent.com/semi-technologies/weaviate/19de0956c69b66c5552447e84d016f4fe29d12c9/docs/assets/weaviate-logo.png' width='180' align='right' />

 Official JavaScript client for easy interaction with a Weaviate instance.